One thing many programs struggle with is getting participation from their learners and teachers. Solving this problem is one of our main missions.

 This feature can be configured by following the directions here.
 We recommend at least allowing your learners who will be graduating this year to provide feedback on your first year learners.
 That said, the more learners who have the ability to provide feedback on their junior colleagues, the better.

 There are likely a few members of your faculty who are excited about the prospect of using a tool like myTIPreport.
-Ask them to lead the effort to getting participation amongst the faculty members.
+Ask them to lead the effort of getting participation amongst the faculty members.
 They can do this by:

 By doing these things together, you'll set your program up for success.
 If you're still looking for other things to try, keep reading.